 In a procedure known as microvascular decompression, a surgeon moves the irritating artery away from the facial nerve and places a pad on the nerve to protect it from future compression.

-This procedure does have some risk, with one study finding a 1.5 to 8 percent risk of hearing impairment due to this surgery.
+This procedure does have some risk, with one study finding a

 Treatment with medication alone has not been found to be effective for this condition.